 Generally speaking, parrot tulips are not as tolerant of temperature extremes as some other varieties of spring bulbs.
 They also cannot withstand high winds or drenching rain, though their stems have become considerably stronger than they once were due to continued cultivation.

-When heavy storms are predicted, you can save your plants by covering them with large, lightweight containers (ideally weighed down with bricks or rocks).
+When heavy storms are predicted, you can save your plants by covering them with large, lightweight containers weighed down with bricks or rocks.

 Parrot tulip bulbs can be fertilized with a balanced, slow-release, all-purpose fertilizer.
-You'll want to fertilize in the spring before the plants being to sprout, and then fertilize again in the fall.
+You'll want to fertilize in the spring before the plants being to sprout, and then fertilize again in the fall if leaving the bulbs in the ground.

 Potting and Repotting

 The bulbs of a parrot tulip can vary greatly in size.
-You'll want to plant them about four to six inches deep (just be sure to leave two to six inches in between each bulb), whether in pots or the garden.
+You'll want to plant them about four to six inches deep.
+Be sure to leave two to six inches in between each bulb, whether in pots or the garden.

 Propagating Parrot Tulips